Note: This article was updated on Dec. 6, 2019 to reflect changes in work search requirements.

 What if the online weekly certification is asking for my work search contacts, but I am job-attached?

+Complete the weekly certification.
+If you did not make work search contacts, you may enter an explanation on the weekly certification.
 Never assume you are job attached.
 You are expected to seek work as you certified to when you filed your unemployment claim.
-If you are unsure about your job-seeking requirements, contact us at 208-332-8942.
+If you are unsure about your job-seeking requirements, contact us at (208) 332-8942.

 Where does it tell me that I have to look for work and keep a record of my contacts?